 Irrespective of location, the nature of the complaints remains essentially the same.
-The main issues relate to billing/tolling.
+The main issues for consumers relate to billing/tolling.
 This is most often the application of administrative fees or infringement fines, and whether these have been properly incurred.

-It is pleasing to note that over the last 18 months (January 2020 - 30 June 2021) the longer timeframes in resolving disputes are generally coming down in comparison to earlier years, indicating a quicker time taken for resolution of complaints.
-In addition, pleasingly in this 18 months the 31-60 days category of resolution of disputes has significantly been reduced and this is markedly better than the industry standard for internal dispute resolution, being allowed to take up to 45 days to resolve matters.
+It is pleasing to note that over the last 12 months (1 July 2021 - 30 June 2022) the longer timeframes in resolving disputes are generally coming down in comparison to earlier years, indicating a quicker time taken for resolution of complaints.
+In addition, pleasingly in this 12 month period the 31-60 days category of resolution of disputes has significantly been reduced and this is markedly better than the industry standard for internal dispute resolution, being up to 45 days to resolve matters.

-Overall, the predominant means of contacting the TCO with a complaint continues to be electronically, either through the online dispute form or via emailing the complaint form after downloading it from the TCO website: www.tollingombudsman.com.au.
+Overall, the predominant means of contacting the TCO with a complaint continues to be electronically, either through the online complaint form or via emailing the complaint form after downloading it from the TCO website: www.tollingombudsman.com.au.

-I also make myself available to meet in person with consumers and discuss their particular issues in Victoria, New South Wales and especially in Queensland where the TCO, subject to COVID-19 restrictions, is on the ground in Brisbane for two days per month.
+I also make myself available to meet in person with consumers and discuss their particular issues in Victoria, New South Wales and especially in Queensland, where I am, subject to COVID-19 restrictions, in Brisbane for two days per month.